guides

 How to Apply for Dual Citizenship in New Zealand

 New Zealand permits dual citizenship.
-Practical steps to apply, current fees, witness requirements, and key prerequisites including Permanent Resident Visa and residency duration.
+Practical steps to apply, current fees, witness requirements, and key prerequisites including a Permanent Resident.

 New Zealand permits dual citizenship, meaning you can hold NZ citizenship alongside citizenship of another country.
 Here’s how the application works.